LeSuisse/vault-gpg-plugin/README.md

 [transit secret backend](https://www.vaultproject.io/docs/secrets/transit/index.html) proposes.
 Data sent to the backend are not stored.

-As of today, the backend only supports signing and verifying data.
+As of today, the backend does not support encrypting data.

 This backend have similar use cases with the [transit secret backend](https://www.vaultproject.io/docs/secrets/transit/index.html) and the latter should be preferred if do not need to interact with existing tools that are only GPG-aware.